📄

 Writing UI components in the react-states architecture removes a lot of complexity when writing UIs.
 All state management, data fetching and environment effects related to the domain of the application is not the concern of any components defining UI.
 They rather consume this as feature hooks.
 That does not mean UI components does not have state or side effects, but they are tied to the UI itself, not the domain of the application.

-With explicit states you get a super power when consuming the feature to create a UI.
+With you get a super power when consuming the feature to create a UI.
 We can ensure that any state the feature can be in is actually covered by the UI implementation.
 This is done by matching over the states of the features.

 const Auth = () => {